xod442/stackstorm-tutorial/doc/04_context.md

 Key-Value pairs can also have a TTL associated with them, for automatic expiry.

-# Update an existing key-value pair:
+## Update an existing key-value pair:

 `st2 key set os_keystone_endpoint http://localhost:5000/v3`

-# Delete an existing key-value pair:
+## Delete an existing key-value pair:

 `st2 key delete os_keystone_endpoint`

-# Referencing Key-Value Pairs in Action Definitions
+## Referencing Key-Value Pairs in Action Definitions

+`st2 key set ipaddress "10.10.10.10` will save a key:value pair to the datastore.
+To retrieve it at any time, simply reference it by `"{{ st2kv.system.ipaddress }}"` this must be in DOUBLE quotes!!!!

 Key-value pairs are referenced via specific string substitution syntax in rules.
 In general, the variable for substitution is enclosed with double brackets (i.e. {{var1}}).
 To refer to a key-value pair, prefix the name with “st2kv.system”, e.g. `{{st2kv.system.os_keystone_endpoint}}`.